YimingSci/Distributed-Lya-Func/README.md

 The full text of the GNU General Public License can be found in the file "LICENSE.txt".

 # References
-1. AN Montanari, AED Barioni, C Duan, AE Motter.
-Optimal flock formation induced by heterogeneity.
-(2024)
+1. Y Wang, AN Montanari, AE Motter.
+Distributed Lyapunov Functions for Nonlinear Networks.
+(2025)
 2. A Packard, U Topcu, PJ Seiler Jr, G Balas.
 Help on SOS. *IEEE Control Systems Magazine*, 30(4), 18-23 (2010).